2018-11-08 15:28:32 • ID: 2048

-But decennia of research (for example at Adrar Bous, Nabta Playa, Wadi Kubanniya) did not find early domesticates, but ironically produced one of the best documented evidence for an intensive use of of wild plants (wild grasses, legumes and tubers) by our ancestors.
+But decennia of research (for example at Adrar Bous, Nabta Playa, Wadi Kubanniya) did not find any proof of early domesticates, but ironically produced one of the best documented evidence for an intensive use of of wild plants (wild grasses, legumes and tubers) by our ancestors.

 These observations were recently been re-confirmed by Mercuri et all. for the Takarkori rock-shelter in southwest Libya.

 Here extensive Archeobotanical finds indicate that, during the the Holocene green Sahara period, from 9500 to 5500 cal BP, encompassing foraging communities followed by Pastoralists, cultivation did not lead to domestication.

 Interestingly, many of the remains were from species that we would consider "weedy" – invasive, opportunistic plants that people at the site would have cultivated and managed but never domesticated.

 The use of such plants highlights their potential value as reliable food resources in the face of climate change and desertification and thus one of the many ways of successful adaption of Homo Sapiens to different habitats.